- Print

 - Open the Assemblies dashboard from the Steelhead Homepage.

+Name the Assembly if desired under Assembly Name.
 Start typing the Assembly Part Number.
-If you haven't yet created that specific Part, click "Create."
+If you haven't yet created that specific Part, click "Create" and fulfill the "New Part Number" dialog.

 - Under Source Operation: